 This article will explain the basics that drive both community Ansible and Ansible Automation Platform.

+Ansible works by connecting to nodes (or hosts) and pushing out small programs—called modules—to these nodes.
+Nodes are the target endpoints—servers, network devices, or any computer—that you aim to manage with Ansible.
+Modules are used to accomplish automation tasks in Ansible.
 These programs are written to be resource models of the desired state of the system.
 Ansible then executes these modules and removes them when finished.

+Ansible is agentless, which means the nodes it manages do not require any software to be installed on them.
 Ansible reads information about which machines you want to manage from your inventory.
-Ansible has a default inventory file, but you can create your own and define which servers you want Ansible to manage.
+Ansible has a default inventory file, but you can create your own and define which servers you want to be managed.

 Ansible uses SSH protocol to connect to servers and run tasks.
 By default, Ansible uses SSH keys with ssh-agent and connects to remote machines using your current user name.
 Root logins are not required.
-You can login as any user, and then su or sudo to any user.
+You can log in as any user, and then use su or sudo commands as any user.

+Once it has connected, Ansible transfers the modules required by your command or Ansible Playbook to the remote machine(s) for execution.
 Ansible uses human-readable YAML templates so users can program repetitive tasks to happen automatically without having to learn an advanced programming language.

 Using Ansible for ad-hoc commands

 You can also use Ansible to run ad-hoc commands, which automate a single task on one or more managed nodes.
 To do this, you will need to run a command or call a module directly from the command line.
 No playbook is used, and ad-hoc commands are not reusable.
 This is fine for a one-time task, but anything more frequent or complex will require the use of an Ansible Playbook.